pannatron/RobodogV_Camp/README.md

 **Day 5: Controlling Robots with Computer Vision**

-  -Apply your newfound knowledge to control Bittle, a versatile and agile robot dog, using computer vision.
+  - Apply your newfound knowledge to control Bittle, a versatile and agile robot dog, using computer vision.
 This session will focus on integrating image processing algorithms with robotics control.

 ## Getting Started
 To begin, please ensure you have access to the course materials by cloning the main repository: